-After her formal introduction, Ragyo Kiryuin became this, and unlike most examples, she deserves it.
+Ragyo Kiryuin, and unlike most examples, she deserves it.
 Almost all of her scenes have her doing something extremely perverted, mostly to her child Satsuki.
 If what she does is really meant to "purify" then the method Makes Just as Much Sense in Context.

 After Ryuko and Satsuki were revealed to be sisters, the fandom had a field day, turning the latter into a full on siscon for the former.
 It led to some hilarious results.